Video Game Design and Development

 Ah, Destiny.
 I have such fond memories of just riding my sweet sci-fi bike around the lonely, dark moon landscapes, raiding, and partaking in what Bungie does best: killing aliens.

 Destiny was the new IP from Bungie after Halo, and people were champing at the bit to get their hands on it.
-It had a huge budget of $140 budget.
+Listed among the most expensive video games, it had a huge budget of $140 budget.

 Of course, like many games, Destiny wasn’t an easy release at the start.
 Since it’s always online, you’re of course going to come across issues.
 However, I think it really leveled out and became a quick classic.
 Destiny 2 came out in September of 2017.